 It was a real treat to reach the Grand Wash Trail at the bottom of the Capitol Reef canyon.
 The Grand Wash Trail is almost completely flat and without any precarious drop-offs.
 The kids loved being able to run free without a parent hanging on to their hands.

-Even after the 5.6 miles / 9.1km it took to hike the Frying Pan Trail and Cassidy Arch Trail get to this point, the kids still had enough energy to play tag and have mini-races through the canyon (little tricks we use to keep them moving).
+Even after the 5.6 miles / 9.1 km of hiking the combined Frying Pan Trail and Cassidy Arch Trail to get to this point, the kids still had enough energy to play tag and have mini-races through the canyon (little tricks we use to keep them moving).

 The Grand Wash Trail is quite similar to the Capitol Gorge Trail; an easy stroll through a tight canyon with huge canyon walls looming overhead.
 It’s a humbling feeling walking beneath these giant walls and it’s a highly enjoyable kid-friendly walk.

-After 8.2 miles / 13.2 km and 7h15m of total time (6h of hiking time) we reached the end of the hike at the Grand Wash Trail parking lot on Highway 24.
+After 8.2 miles / 13.2 km and 7 hours and 15 minutes of total time (6 hours of hiking time) we reached the end of the hike at the Grand Wash Trail parking lot on Highway 24.

 Our 5 year old daughter hiked the best hike in Capitol Reef all by herself and our 3 year old son walked 7.5 miles himself!
 We were beyond impressed with both of them.